Thomas Henshaw (alchemist): Works

 Henshaw published, from the Italian of Álvaro Semedo, History of the Great and Renowned Monarchy of China, to which is added a History of the late Invasion and Conquest of the flourishing Kingdom of the Tartars, with an exact account of the other Affairs of China, London, 1655.
 After the Restoration minor papers appeared by him in the Philosophical Transactions of the Royal Society, and two short treatises on making Salt Peter and Gunpowder.
 He edited with an epistle to the reader Stephen Skinner's Etymologicon Linguæ Anglicanæ, 1671.

 In 1654 there was printed at Spa a Vindication of Thomas Henshaw, sometime Major in the French King's service, in justification of himself against the Aspersions throwne upon him.
 In this he repudiates any share in plots on behalf of Charles II, but calls Oliver Cromwell "the greatest murtherer".
 This, however, was by a cousin of the same name.

 Family

-According to his tombstone in the chancel of the parish church of Kensington, Henshaw married Anne Kipping, daughter of Robert Kipping of Tewdley, Kent; they had six sons and two daughters.
+According to his tombstone in the chancel of the parish church of Kensington, Henshaw married Anne Kipping, daughter of Robert Kipping of Tudeley, Kent; they had six sons and two daughters.
 His wife died 4 October 1671.
 A daughter Anne, his sole survivor, married Thomas Halsey of Gaddesden, Hertfordshire.